elchin-jafar/holbertonschool-shell/permissions/README.md

 3 - this file is about changing files owner
-4 - this file is about creating empty file named hello 5 - this file is about adding execute permission to the owner of the file
+4 - this file is about creating empty file named hello 5 - this file is about adding execute permission to the owner of the file 6 - this file is about adding execute permission to the owner and group owner, and read permission to other users on file hello